ample/ontherhineeatery-com/stories/__notes__/utilities/slideshow.md

 ## Slide Size

-The slide container will match the aspect ratio of the tallest image in the slideshow, up to 286px.
+The slide container will match the aspect ratio of the tallest image in the slideshow, up to 660px.
 Images will fill the width of the slide and the slides will fill the width of the containing component.

 Images are set to `object-fit: cover`.
-All gatsby-images should use theIE11
+All gatsby-images should use the IE11
 polyfill:

 ```jsx